daria-georgiana505/BookTracker-Backend/README.md

-# BookTracker fullstack project - Backend
+# BookTracker full-stack project - Backend

 - Used Spring Boot to develop the server side of the application
 - The app interacts with a PostgreSQL database through Hibernate and JPA